MttArmstrong/testing-new-framework/_episodes/06-marking.md

 ## Tracking authorship and copyright information

 Every person who makes a non-trivial contribution to a software package has a copyright interest in that package.
 (There's no legal definition for what constitutes a non-trivial contribution.
 The package maintainers need to determine that on a case by case basis.
 Fixing a typo, or even perhaps a simple bug fix may not be considered substantive.
 But a complex bug fix or implementing new functionality probably would be.)
-Such a list can obviously get rather long and could change frequently as new contributors join.
+Such a list can get rather long and could change frequently as new contributors join.
 (Though if many of the contributors are performing work for hire and their employers actually own the copyright, the list of rightsholders may not be so long after all.)
 But it is important to maintain this information to the best of your ability to ensure that contributors get the credit they deserve and contributors can be identified if legal issues arise.